rmarting/rhdh-exercises/README-gitlab.md

 oc apply -f ./custom-app-config-gitlab/rhdh-instance-3.yaml -n rhdh-gitlab
 ```

-Verify that the `sample-service` component is located on the `Catalog` page.
+Verify that the `sample-app` component is located on the `Catalog` page.

 TIP: A similar message is registered in the Red Hat Developer Hub pod to confirm the number of projects scanned: